reb-gaia/academia-accenture-cep/README.md

-# CEP Query using ViaCEP API - ReactJS💭
+# CEP Query using ViaCEP API - ReactJS 💭

 ## 🌟 About this project
 - This project was developed in **Academia Front-end**, a program from **Accenture** to learn and practice ReactJS fundamentals.